-PFAS chemicals have the ability to travel long distances, which increases the likelihood that communities around PFAS manufacturing, or facilities using PFAS containing chemicals, are likely to be adversely impacted by their presence.
+PFAS chemicals have the ability to travel long distances, which increases the likelihood that communities around PFAS manufacturing, or facilities using PFAS containing chemicals, are likely to be exposed to PFAS.

-- The State of Minnesota filed a lawsuit against 3M in 2010 alleging that the company’s production of PFAS chemicals damaged drinking water and natural resources in the Twin Cities metro region.
+- The State of Minnesota filed a lawsuit against 3M in 2010 alleging that the company’s production of PFAS chemicals in cleaning products damaged drinking water, tap water and property values in military installations in the Twin Cities metro region.
 The claim was settled in Feb.
 2018 for $850 million.

-- At least 3,550 plaintiffs from West Virginia filed a suit against DuPont and the Chemours Company alleging that 210 occurrences of kidney cancer, 70 occurrences of testicular cancer, and 1,430 occurrences of thyroid disease were linked to PFAS contamination.
+- At least 3,550 plaintiffs from West Virginia filed a suit against DuPont and the Chemours Company alleging that 210 occurrences of kidney cancer, 70 occurrences of testicular cancer, and 1,430 occurrences of thyroid disease were linked to PFAS contamination in tap water.
 The parties reached a $921 million settlement.

 - Daikin America Inc., and 3M were sued over PFAS chemicals the companies used at their production plants in Decatur, Alabama.
 The West Morgan-East Lawrence Water Authority settled with Daikin for $4 million.

 - Three proposed class action suits were filed by residents who consumed PFAS contaminated water from the Cape Fear River and wells near the Fayetteville Works Facility in Fayetteville, North Carolina.

 Tyco Fire to Pay $17.5 Million in Damages Over PFAS Contamination